 How to Get to the Louisiana Museum of Modern Art from Copenhagen

 Getting to the Louisiana Museum from Copenhagen is relatively easy.
 From Copenhagen central station take any of the trains heading toward Helsingør and get off at Humlebæk station.
 Follow the signs towards the museum which is 10-15 minutes on foot.

 9. Bakken Amusement Park & Jægersborg Dyrehaven

-If you’re a thrill seeker or have kids, Bakken is one of the best day trips from Copenhagen.
+If you’re a thrill-seeker or have kids, Bakken will be one of the most popular day trips from Copenhagen.
 Bakken, or Dyrehavsbakken as it is actually called, is the world’s oldest amusement park still in operation.
 I really love it for its history, after all, Bakken wasn’t always the amusement park we know today.

 Although most people only visit Tivoli Gardens in Copenhagen, I must say I definitely prefer Bakken for several reasons.
 Firstly, it is much less crowded than Tivoli, especially if you visit during the week.
 Secondly, admission to the park is free.
 Yes, the rides are expensive, but so are Tivoli’s where you have to pay an entrance fee on top of the rides.